 We can — we must — do better.
 BridgeUp at Menninger is dedicated to improving early mental health intervention and treatment for youth by sparking collaboration between schools, non-profit organizations and mental health providers.

-With seed funding from the David and Helen Gurley Brown Trust (now known as the Pussycat Foundation), BridgeUp distributes Magic Grants to help schools and community partners implement a multi-tiered model of social and emotional learning programs, targeted behavioral intervention and individual referrals for mental health assessment and treatment.
+Established in 2015 with seed funding from the David and Helen Gurley Brown Trust, BridgeUp distributes Magic Grants to help schools and community partners implement a multi-tiered model of social and emotional learning (SEL) programs, targeted behavioral intervention and individual referrals for mental health assessment and treatment.

 BridgeUp aims to create systemic change in schools and communities.
-To date, more than 10,000 students have received education in SEL competencies like self-awareness, responsible decision-making and relationship skills.
-Hundreds more have received additional behavioral intervention or referral to mental health care services.
+To date, approximately 40,000 students have received education in SEL competencies like self-awareness, responsible decision-making and relationship skills.
+And, more than 5,000 have received additional behavioral intervention or referral to mental health care services.